ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/JSONQuery/readme.md

 a) are all query format JSON keys present?
 b) do the key names and the values match regular expression definitions set up in the format description?

-This can be used when querying JSON results against a front-end query page with lots of different JSON keys which can be queried against.
+This can be used when querying JSON request results against a Restful API for use with a front-end query page with lots of different JSON keys which can be queried against.

 # Important disclaimer